> Performed visual inspection

 The process was performed under the governance of the StructureTec Pavement Management Group, which consists of a civil engineering team with extensive experience in pavement condition assessments and design.
 The site was evaluated as follows:

 Review and confirm compliance with local regulations and construction codes.

 Survey the Site

-The analysis for the site was performed using industry standard methods for reviewing existing pavement cross sections in order to determine proposed current and future needs based on axle weight loads and traffic volumes.
+The analysis for the site was performed using advanced methods for reviewing existing pavement cross sections in order to determine proposed current and future needs based on axle weight loads and traffic volumes.
 The objective of the analysis process was to minimize the long-term cost of ownership for each site.
 Upon completion of the analysis, a pavement condition index (PCI) rating scale was used to rate each site based on the remaining service life of each pavement section.